Is it even possible to leverage Twitter as part of your IT sales strategy? Yes, it is!

 Categorize the people you follow, and those who follow you, into lists that make sense to you.
 This makes conversations easier to follow and your stream more manageable.

 Remember to make sure that you make this type of list private—for your eyes only—in the settings.
-You will also want to have some public lists so that people can see whom you are following and why.
+You will also want to have public lists so people can see whom you are following and why.
 And you can have people in more than one list at a time.

 3. Engage With Your Followers and the Community